metrixwang/metrixwang.github.io/_pages/cv.md

 ## Working Papers

+1. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption (2021).

-1. Generalized spectral tests for high dimensional multivariate martingale difference hypotheses (2021).
+2. Generalized spectral tests for high dimensional multivariate martingale difference hypotheses (2021).

-2. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019).
+3. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019).

 ## Working in Progess

   1. A new class of JIVE estimator for linear instrumental variable models.

-  2. Instrumental variable estimation via a continuum of instruments with an application to estimating the elasticity of intertemporal substitution in consumption.

-  3. A consistent overidentification test for linear models with weak instruments.
+  2. A consistent overidentification test for linear models with weak instruments.

-  4. Robust moment tests with asymptotically F distributions (with Yixiao Sun, UCSD).
+  3. Robust moment tests with asymptotically F distributions (with Yixiao Sun, UCSD).

-  5. Goodness of fit tests for high dimensional multivariate time series models.
+  4. Goodness of fit tests for high dimensional multivariate time series models.

 ## Teaching